AmuBest/alx-zero_day/0x03-git/README.md

-this new directory is for my git project
+this new directory is for all my git projects